jlhuelar/ensf400project/StartupProcess.md

 - Configured SonarQube with a new project and updated tokens.
 - Set up Jenkins to trigger builds via GitHub webhooks.

-Your CI/CD environment should now be fully operational.
-Happy building!